 Before you get into the finer details of nursery prep, work through the list below.
 These things are just as, if not more, important to take care of before bringing home baby.

-- Fix creaky boards or door hinges: If the nursery is in an unused guest room, it’s a good time to spend some time in there and note any noise spots from the floor or doors.
-If you have a light sleeper, you will be grateful for this little detail as you peek or tiptoe in to check on your newborn.
+If the nursery is in an unused guest room, it’s a good time to spend some time in there.
+Note any noisy spots from the floor or doors.
+If you have a light sleeper, you will be grateful for this little detail.
+Especially as you realize how often you peek or tiptoe in to check on your newborn.

 Financial Prep for a Baby